Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

 daughter's name: Lydia
-Hilda blames Lydia's boyfriend we ask: who is this boyfriend? younger son of the owner of the mill. always trouble, many pranks.
+Hilda blames Lydia's boyfriend we ask: who is this boyfriend? younger son of the owner of the mill, 17 y/o half-elf. always trouble, many pranks.
 Lydia is infatuated with that knife-ear, and Hilda just knows he's got something to do with this.
 Tarot: any contact with the boyfriend's parents? yes, the owners of the mill. everyone knows them. she can take us there. daughter gone for 2 days
 Tabs: where & when was Lydia last seen? closing down the kitchen for the night, done with dinner.
 She was going to go to her room, to sleep.
 Then in the morning, her window was open, her bedsheets hanging from it.